jsoysouvanh/Refureku/README.md

  3. The GeneratedCodeTemplate generates the file & code;

 Each of those 3 classes contain overridable methods and modifiable fields, and this is where user customization starts.
 However, it might be tedious to modify and recompile the code each time you want to update something, that's why Refureku offers 2 possibilities:
 - Customize parsing and generation properties from a TOML file.
-It is enough in most utilization cases and is really fast and easy to setup.
+It is enough in most use cases and is really fast and easy to setup.
-- Handle everything from C++ to allow a full control, from data modification to methods overrides.
+- Handle everything from C++ to allow a full control, from data modification to method overrides.
 This option is more likely to be used if you want to embed the generation system into another software like a game engine.

-You can decide to chose either one, but you can also use both in the same time.
+You can decide to chose either one or to combine both at the same time.

 ### From a TOML file
 A template TOML file with all editable properties is provided in the repository, and will be copied next to the executable after it is built.
 You can specify whichever property you want and simply remove or comment the ones you don't use.

-#### FileParser
+#### FileParser settings
 ```ini
 [FileParserSettings]
 # When parsing a file, the parsing process will be immediately canceled if this is true, else it will continue until the end of the file to provide full error report